 Jane Clarke Readings

 Jane Clarke took part in the T S Eliot Prize Readings at London's Southbank Centre on 14 January 2024.
-Audio extracts were broadcast on BBC Radio 3's The Verb on Friday 19 January at 10pm, introduced by Ian McMillan, who also hosted the event at the Royal Festival Hall.
+Audio extracts were broadcast on BBC Radio 3's The Verb on Friday 19 January 2024, introduced by Ian McMillan, who also hosted the event at the Royal Festival Hall.
 Listen via BBC Sounds here.
+Scroll down to view the video of the T S Eliot Prize Readings.

 Jane was interviewed about her writing life for Mslexia’s 20 Questions feature, published online on National Poetry Day in October 2023.
 Her third collection A Change in the Air was shortlisted for both the Forward Prize for Best Collection and the T S Eliot Prize 2023.
 Read the feature on Mslexia's website here.